 The experience whetted the students’ appetite for greater freedom in studying and displaying the nude.
 In 1885 they actively began a five year campaign for the museum’s purchase of a painting, Automedon with the Horses of Achilles, by the French artist Georges Henri Regnault.
 Dramatic, even sensational, it shows the well-muscled nude figure of Automedon grasping with outstretched arm the bridle of one of Achille’s horses.
 The students ultimately paid for the painting by their own subscription.

 Juglaris arrived in Boston at a tipping point.
-Amazed by the prudery that he encountered in America, he took great pride in being the first artist in the city to exhibit a fully nude figure.
-The occasion was the exhibition of his two Paris Salon paintings, The Invasion and Paolo Veronese in Venice, at the Boston Museum of Fine Arts in October 1880 as a part of a larger exhibition devoted to living American artists.
-According to Juglaris’s memoir, his paintings were hung high over a doorway.
-But the nudity of his male and female figures in The Invasion was not obscured.
+Amazed by the prudery that he encountered in America, even after an earlier 1878 showing of two small nudes by artist Thomas W. Dewing at the private Boston Art Club, he took great pride in being the first artist to exhibit a fully nude figure in the city’s public space since the days of Hiram Powers’s sculpted Greek Slave.
+(See earlier above Juglaris in America: Introducing the Nude) A presentation of his two Paris Salon paintings, The Invasion and Paolo Veronese in Venice, also known as Venetian Promenade, took place as part of a larger exhibition of “Living American Artists” at the Boston Museum of Fine Arts.
+According to Juglaris’s memoirs, his paintings were hung high over a doorway.
+But the nudity of his male and female figures in The Invasion was not obscured, incurring the ire of the city’s moral arbiters.
 As Juglaris remarks: “The papers spoke very well of my works, in fact better than I would have thought they would, as I was a foreigner.
 However, harsh observations were made insofar as the exposed nudity was concerned….
 I was in fact the first to have risked exhibiting nude figures in America, in Boston in particular.
 I had removed the veil of chastity and purity from Puritanism.
 They forgave me because I was a foreigner, but hard things were said to the [organizing] committee and the [museum’s] administration.”

 Juglaris continued to exhibit drawings from the nude at subsequent Boston exhibitions.
 Nevertheless, it was his role as a staunch and outspoken advocate for drawing from the nude, as well his own painting of a voluptuously endowed woman, that put him at the forefront of efforts to make the nude semi-respectable as an artistic subject in Boston.